NATIVE AMERICAN CASES

 states:

-support order consistently with this section has continuing, exclusive
+consistently with this section has continuing, exclusive jurisdiction over the

-jurisdiction over the order if the State is the child’s State or the residence
+order if the State is the child’s State or the residence of any individual

-of any individual contestant unless the court of another State, acting in
+contestant unless the court of another State, acting in accordance with

-the NCP lives and/or works on a reservation certify the debt(s) for federal tax
+lives and/or works on a reservation certify the debt(s) for federal tax refund

-refund offset and refer the debt(s) for state tax refund offset as long as
+offset and refer the debt(s) for state tax refund offset as long as there is:

 1.